 HIPAA requirements for suppliers

-Here are some concrete legal HIPAA requirements for suppliers :
+Here are a list of egal HIPAA requirements that apply to suppliers :

 1: Business Associate Agreement (BAA): Suppliers must sign a BAA with the US-based healthcare entity or business associate they are working with.
 This agreement outlines the responsibilities of both parties in protecting PHI and defines the permitted uses and disclosures of the information.